ianferguson/dotfiles/README.md

-confs
+dotfiles
 =====

--config files for various things
--scripts for OS X setup, including bootstrapping a homebrew environment with a set of packages, and installing a gnu screen that will work as a launchd process
+- Dotfiles for tools I use
+- bootstrapping/install scripts for brew, including a list of packages to install by default
+- dotfiles mangement is all done via gnu stow (installed as part of homebrew's boostrapping)
+- TODO: script linux install of stow, fish, other required stuff